-6.01.
-Blood Rule - A player who is bleeding shall be prohibited from participating further in the game until appropriate treatment can be administered.
+- 6.01.
+Blood Rule A player who is bleeding shall be prohibited from participating further in the game until appropriate treatment can be administered.
 If adequate medical care or treatment is administered in a responsible length of time, the individual will not have to leave the game.
-The length of time that is considered reasonable is left to the Head Referee's judgment.

-6.02.
-Forfeits - If a team forfeits their game they are given a loss in the team standings and 0 runs awarded.
+The length of time that is considered reasonable is left to the Head Referee's judgment. - 6.02.
+Forfeits If a team forfeits their game they are given a loss in the team standings and 0 runs awarded.
 The non-forfeiting team is awarded a win in the team standings and 6 runs towards their Run Differential.
 6.03.
-Playoffs
+Playoffs - a.

-6.03.a.
 Seeding for playoffs will be based on winning percentages of the teams.
-In case of a tie record when entering the playoffs, the tie-breaker system will be

-6.03.a.1. the winner of the regular season head-to-head game
+In case of a tie record when entering the playoffs, the tie-breaker system will be - 6.03.a.1. the winner of the regular season head-to-head game - 6.03.a.2. total runs against (the team with the less total runs against will have a higher seed) - 6.03.a.3. a head-to-head game (if time permits) - 6.03.a.4. a coin toss - b.

-6.03.a.2. total run differential

-6.03.a.3. a head-to-head game (if time permits)

-6.03.a.4. a coin toss

-6.03.b.
 The higher ranked team will be the Home team.